Joseph Ducreux

-Joseph, Baron Ducreux (26 June 1735 – 24 July 1802) was a French noble, portrait painter, pastelist, miniaturist, and engraver, who was a successful portraitist at the court of Louis XVI, and resumed his career at the conclusion of the French Revolution.
-He was made a baron and premier peintre de la reine (First Painter to the Queen), and drew the last portrait ever made of Louis XVI before the king's execution.
-His less formal portraits reflect his fascination with physiognomy and show an interest in expanding the range of facial expressions beyond those of conventional portraiture.
+Joseph Ducreux (26 June 1735 – 24 July 1802) was a portrait painter, pastelist and etcher from Lorraine who became a French national.
+He was a successful portraitist at the court of Louis XVI, worked in Austria and England and again in Paris during the later phase of the French Revolution.
+He was appointed premier peintre de la reine (First Painter to the Queen).
+He drew the last portrait of King Louis XVI before the king's execution.
+His less formal portraits reflect his fascination with extreme facial expressions and gestures and his interest in expanding the range of portraiture.